 During your initiation, you must have gone through a process called titration, which allowed you to find the perfect pressure setting for you.
 If you are having trouble with the present setting, you can seek the help of your therapist and again arrive at a pressure level that suits you now.

 A common misconception about CPAP is that the pressure is related to the severity of your apnea.
 It means that people who have had apnea for an extended time might find higher CPAP pressure more suitable.
 However, that is not at all the case, CPAP pressure is determined by a number of factors including but not limited to age, gender, weight, and general health condition.

-Another solution to deal with the problem of unsuitable pressure is opting for an APAP machine instead.
+Another solution to deal with the problem of unsuitable pressure is opting for an APAP machine like the Resmend S9 Auto.
 APAP stands for auto positive air pressure and works on the same principle as the CPAP machines.
 One added advantage the APAP machines have over the CPAP machines is that they automatically adjust the pressure setting every time you breathe.

 This way, you do not have to worry about your pressure is too high or too low as the APAP will adjust it.
 It is why an APAP machine is sometimes also called a self-adjusting CPAPS or Automatic Titrating Positive Airway Pressure device.

 During CPAP therapy, your physician must have chosen a suitable pressure setting for you after titration.
 However, it is not guaranteed that the pressure that is suitable for you today will also be so tomorrow.
 Furthermore, your apnea condition changes with your lifestyle, age, weight, and health in general.
 It is not possible that you know how each of these factors will influence your apnea, making you seek out medical help right at the correct time.